adskdimitrii/aps-cli/README.md

 Agents naturally reach for scripts and pipelines when a task grows in complexity — and a well-designed CLI meets them there.

+CLIs also enable self-testing when augmented by an agent.
+Since the agent can use the CLI as soon as it has written type-safe TypeScript code, it can self-test features.

+### Non-Compiled CLI Works Even Better

+By not compiling the CLI, the agent using node on the host machine has the ability to read the source code of the CLI to provide more context.
+This is an interesting emergent quality of having agents use tools.
+We try to provide all of the human-readable context via the `--help`, but once the agent sees the CLI is just source code, it will then read the source code to provide more context; perhaps some nuance that the help text was missing.

+A more controversial benefit is self-healing.
+This is where the agent, after reading the source code and using the CLI, determined there might be a bug in the code or that it needed to add a feature.
+One story from the field: I gave this CLI to a customer and the agent quickly figured out that the reason the CLI wasn't working on their network was because of a firewall rule on their laptop.
+It did some research about that particular firewall software, found that if you added a specific header to the traffic it would be accepted, and patched the CLI.

 ### Credential Isolation

 Once a user authenticates, the agent should never need to see the OAuth token.
 The CLI handles credential storage, refresh, and injection transparently.
 Sensitive values are encrypted at rest and never surfaced in command output.